cloudblog004/fantasticfoodies/content/en/posts/2056-how-to-make-super-quick-homemade-scrambled-eggs-southwestern-style.md

 ##### Instructions to make Scrambled Eggs Southwestern Style:

 1.
 1. Cook bacon.
-While bacon is cooking peel baked potato, dice tomato &amp; grilled chicken breast.
+While bacon is cooking peel baked potato, dice tomato & grilled chicken breast.
 1. In a large skillet on medium high put in some bacon grease or cooking oil and cook the diced baked potato.
-Once done add the chicken, tomato,bacon &amp; jalapeños and simmer 3 to 5 minutes
+Once done add the chicken, tomato,bacon & jalapeños and simmer 3 to 5 minutes
 1. In a separate bowl scramble the 7 eggs with the heavy cream or milk.
-1. Pour into simmering pan of meat, potatoes, tomato &amp; jalapeños and add cheese.
+1. Pour into simmering pan of meat, potatoes, tomato & jalapeños and add cheese.
 1. Cook till eggs are done then place some on a plate with a spoon of sour cream on top and your favorite salsa.
 Enjoy!
 1. Ready to serve and ENJOY!